 Tandem Bench Design: Part I

-Anova recently partnered with four design firms to collaborate with our own product team to create new perforation patterns for the Tandem Bench, which will debut Oct.
+Anova recently partnered with four design firms to collaborate with our own product team to create new perforation patterns for the Tandem Bench, which made its debut Oct.
 20 at the ASLA Annual meeting in Los Angeles.
-Each firm created a unique design that we are excited to showcase in person at our booth in L.A.
+Each firm created a unique design that we were thrilled to showcase at our booth in L.A.

 Below is an interview with designer Jonathan Danieu from RNL, now part of Stantec with details about the inspiration behind the “Mountain Range” pattern and design process.